maxkeppeler/sheets/README.md

 # Get started

+The library is available for compose as well.
+Check out [Sheets-Compose-Dialogs](https://github.com/maxkeppeler/sheets-compose-dialogs).

 A sheet can dynamically be displayed as either a dialog or as a bottom-sheet.
 Check out the [sample](https://github.com/MaxKeppeler/sheets/blob/main/sample/sample.apk).